schmidsi/melon-reporting/docs/01-strategy/README.md

 * Simon [visualized the logical data structure and started to derive different report requirements according to these structures](https://melonproject.github.io/reporting-thesis/02-research/).

 Furthermore, we had our first coach meeting.

+### Calendar Week 15

+* Benjamin started with the auditing interface proposal and it's implementation.
+Furthermore, he created a rudimentary web interface to this auditing contract.
+* Simon refined the documentation outline of the report, created the prototype specification proposal and started to walk through the FINMA KIID document.
+Furthermore he met with Jenna Zenk and John Orthwein to sync risk management with reporting.